milangress/ep_awwtysm/README.md

 # aww interpreter

-An Etherpad Plugin to run the aww interpreter inside of etherpad. developed for livecoding and performances
+An Etherpad Plugin to run the aww interpreter inside of etherpad.

-super wip
+Im using it for livecoding and performances.
+Super WIP and chaotic.
+Use at your own risk.

 # How to use